 What type of documents are required in connection with an application?

-Required documentation begins with a birth certificate for the applicant, a marriage certificate if the applicant is or has been married and a death certificate of the spouse or divorce decree if the marriage has been dissolved by death or divorce.
-In addition, five years of complete financial records may be required as well as all the documents itemized on the application form.
-Many other documents are required as part of the review process and are identified in the application.
+Required documentation begins with a birth certificate for the applicant, a marriage certificate if the applicant is or has been married, and a death certificate of the spouse or divorce decree if the marriage has been dissolved by death or divorce.
+In addition, five years of complete financial records may be required, along with all the documents listed on the application form.
+Many other documents are required for the review process and are identified in the application.

 How does Medicaid know that the information I am providing is complete?

 Medicaid has a computer match with the IRS.
-Medicaid will receive information concerning 1099’s, K-1’s, and 1040 tax returns sent by all financial institutions.
+Medicaid will receive information regarding 1099s, K-1s, and 1040 tax returns from all financial institutions.

 How long does it take to process a Medicaid Application?

-The length of time necessary to process a Medicaid Application varies from county to county and is dependent on the nature of the financial data being submitted.
-In some counties, an application can be approved within 45 – 60 days.
-In other counties, it takes 6 months or more to a year.
-In special situations, the application has to be approved in Trenton and this can take 18 months or longer.
+The time required to process a Medicaid Application varies by county and depends on the nature of the financial data submitted.
+In some counties, an application can be approved within 60-180 days.
+In other counties, it takes 6 months up to a year.
+In special situations, the application must be approved in Trenton, a process that can take 12 months or longer.

-Must I pay the nursing home while the Medicaid application?
+Must I pay the nursing home while the Medicaid application is pending?

 Yes, but only pay a portion of the bill.
 Always keep health insurance premiums current.
 At the time of approval of the Medicaid Application, Medicaid will inform the applicant of the applicant’s future monthly share of costs.
 The applicant should generally pay this share to the facility while the application is pending.
 When the application is approved, Medicaid will pay the nursing home retroactively to the date of eligibility.